lale-help/lale-help/README.md

 ## Writing feature specs

-"Feature specs" is the most common name in Rails project for a type of system integration and acceptance test that is executed through a standard web browser.
-They live in the `spec/features` directory.
+[_"Feature spec"_](lale-help/lale-help/tree/master/spec/features) is the most common name in Rails projects for a system integration test that is executed through the web browser.
+Feature specs are in the `spec/features` directory.

 ### Pros and cons of feature specs

-I'm summarizing these here because they help to understand some decisions I took for lale's feature feature specs setup.
+I'm summarizing these here because they help understanding some decisions I took for lale's feature specs setup.

 #### Pros

-1. **completely decoupled** from the actual Ruby system (since they use the browser/HTML page as the interface to the application).
-This allows refactoring it without any changes in the spec.
+1. **completely decoupled** from the actual Ruby system.
+They use the HTML page as the interface to the application, this allows refactoring the Ruby code without any changes in the spec.

-2. they are **very high-level** and written with the RSpec BDD framework, so they document quite well, and in nontechnical language what lale is expected to do.
+2. they are **very high-level** and written with the RSpec BDD framework, so they document quite well what lale is expected to do, in nontechnical language.

-3. **high confidence** since they test the whole system and behave very similar to a real user of the system, if the test passes there it is very probable that the feature under test actually works as expected.
+3. **high confidence** since they test the whole system and behave very similar to a real user, if the test passes it is very probable that the feature under test actually works.

 #### Cons:

-1. **very slow**: feature specs usually take 1-2 orders of magnitude longer to run than a unit test.
-Thus test feedback is much slower.
-Test suite runtimes can easily exceed the patience of the average programmer, which leads to neglection of this kind of tests.
+1. **very slow**: feature specs take 1-2 orders of magnitude longer to run than a unit/model test.
+Thus feedback is much slower.
+Test suite runtimes can easily exceed the patience of the average programmer, which can lead to neglection of this kind of tests.

-2. **huge system under test**: since these tests are executed against the full, integrated system, there are seemingly infinite possibilities of things going wrong.
-So these kinds of tests can be tedious, slow and unpredictable to write.
+2. **maximum complexity of the system under test**: since these tests are executed against the full, integrated system stack, there are seemingly infinite possibilities where things can go wrong.
+So these kinds of tests can be tedious and unpredictable to write.

-3. **can fail intermittently** because at least two processes are involved (test process, browser process, Rails server process or thread) timing issues often arise, which can sometimes cause test failures.
+3. **can fail intermittently, seemingly non-deterministically** because three processes/threads are involved (test, browser, Rails server) and page loads/response times vary from test to test, timing issues can arise, which can cause unstable tests (the same test sometimes passes, sometimes fails).

-4. **can fail on minor HTML/CSS changes** feature specs expect certain CSS selectors and messages in the HTML pages, when they change the tests fail, despite the feature still working.
+4. **can fail on minor HTML/CSS changes** feature specs use CSS selectors and messages to navigate/assert the HTML pages.
+When those are changed the tests fail, despite the feature still working.

 5. **complex seed data setup** in order to do anything interesting in lale, you need at least a user, a circle, a working group and the correct roles to relate them to each other.
 This can be difficult to set up by hand for each test.

 ### Dealing with the pros and cons

-### Be humble and calm, assume there will be problems
+### Be humble and calm, and assume that things won't always go smoothly

     "Unfortunately, the nature of full-stack testing is that things can and do go wrong from time to time."
     -- https://github.com/teampoltergeist/poltergeist#troubleshooting

 * sometimes things will not work as expected and you have no idea why.
 Debugging sessions can be huge time sinks with seemingly no progress being made.
 Accept and deal with it.

-* Timebox the debugging and try to put a messy test in place if you can, rather than not having a test at all.
+* Timebox the debugging sessions, and try to put a messy test in place if you can, rather than not having a test at all.

-* Stop debugging and start with a fresh, calm mind on the next morning.
+* Stop debugging after the timebox ends and start with a fresh, calm mind on the next morning.

 * Show the test to another developer and debug together.